 “I hope other parties agree that after years of talking, it’s deeds not words that count, and we must see movement on this issue before the Summer.”

 And if council tax is scrapped in Scotland and replaced with a progressive property levy, it could set a strong precedent for reform in the rest of the UK.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.